alina-yur/graalvm-25-whats-new/README.md

 # GraalVM 25: What's New and What's Next

-GraalVM 25 brings several native compilation improvements: simpler migration, better visibility into reflection and other dynamic access, ML-based optimizations, stronger security defaults, and new tooling.
+GraalVM 25 brings several native compilation improvements: simpler migration, better visibility into reflection and other dynamic access, ML-based optimizations, new security features, and new tooling.

-This repository contains the links and demo notes for the Voxxed Days Amsterdam session.
+This repository contains the links and demo notes for a conference talk.

 **Voxxed Days Amsterdam session recording**
 <div align="center">